Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic04/topic4_linear_models_part3_regul_example.md

 - the larger the parameter $C$, the more complex the relationships in the data that the model can recover (intuitively $C$ corresponds to the "complexity" of the model - model capacity)
 - if regularization is too strong i.e. the values of $C$ are small, the solution to the problem of minimizing the logistic loss function may be the one where many of the weights are too small or zeroed.
 The model is also not sufficiently "penalized" for errors (i.e. in the function $J$, the sum of the squares of the weights "outweighs", and the error $\mathcal{L}$ can be relatively large).
 In this case, the model will underfit as we saw in our first case.
 - on the contrary, if regularization is too weak i.e. the values of $C$ are large, a vector $w$ with high absolute value components can become the solution to the optimization problem.
 In this case, $\mathcal{L}$ has a greater contribution to the optimized functional $J$.
 Loosely speaking, the model is too "afraid" to be mistaken on the objects from the training set and will therefore overfit as we saw in the third case.
 - logistic regression will not "understand" (or "learn") what value of $C$ to choose as it does with the weights $w$.
 That is to say, it can not be determined by solving the optimization problem in logistic regression.
 We have seen a similar situation before -- a decision tree can not "learn" what depth limit to choose during the training process.
-Therefore, $C$ is the a model hyperparameter that is tuned on cross-validation; so is the max_depth in a tree.
+Therefore, $C$ is a model hyperparameter that is tuned on cross-validation; so is the max_depth in a tree.

 **Regularization parameter tuning**